software-allies/cap-utilities/README.md

 #### Add modules, components or services into the declaration module.

+*Note:* If you wanna include a module with the method forRoot into the app module, intance of write the path of the module write the name of the module(link npm import).

 | param        |      Description      |
 |--------------|:---------------------:|
 | host         |                       |